pkoehl/AlphaMol/README.md

 the license (LGPL-LICENSE.txt provided with the distribution).
 Basically, you are allowed to use and modify this code freely.
-You are also allowed to distribute it, provided that you provide the source code for all functions involded in ALphamol.
+You are also allowed to distribute it, provided that you provide the source code for all functions involded in Alphamol.

 # **3. The Program: Content**